-2. Conduct a human resource needs assessment and financial organizational assessment to identify gaps in skill sets, hire or realign personnel to fill the gaps, and assign personnel with responsibilities that best match their expertise, and consider updating the financial organizational structure based on the human resources needs assessment; 3.
-Improve entity-level controls by fully implementing a formal risk assessment process, evaluating and

-Improve entity-level controls by fully implementing a formal risk assessment process, evaluating and updating processes used to communicate policies and ensure that all transactions are recorded completely and accurately, and improve monitor controls over financial data supporting the general ledger and financial statements;

-- Implement accounting and financial reporting processes including an integrated general ledger system that is FFMIA compliant; and - 5.
-Establish new or improve existing policies, procedures, and related internal controls to ensure that: - The year-end close-out process, reconciliations, and financial data and account analysis procedures are supported by documentation, including evidence of effective management review and approval, and beginning balances in the following year are determined to be reliable and auditable; - All accounting transactions and balances are properly reflected in the financial statements consistent with GAAP; - Financial statement disclosures submitted for incorporation in the DHS financial statements are accurate and complete; and - d.
+- Conduct a human resource needs assessment and financial organizational assessment to identify gaps in skill sets, hire or realign personnel to fill the gaps, and assign personnel with responsibilities that best match their expertise, and consider updating the financial organizational structure based on the human resources needs assessment; - Improve entity-level controls by fully implementing a formal risk assessment process, evaluating and updating processes used to communicate policies and ensure that all transactions are recorded completely and accurately, and improve monitor controls over financial data supporting the general ledger and financial statements; - Implement accounting and financial reporting processes including an integrated general ledger system that is FFMIA compliant; and - 5.
+Establish new or improve existing policies, procedures, and related internal controls to ensure that: - a.
+The year-end close-out process, reconciliations, and financial data and account analysis procedures are supported by documentation, including evidence of effective management review and approval, and beginning balances in the following year are determined to be reliable and auditable: - All accounting transactions and balances are properly reflected in the financial statements consistent with GAAP: - Financial statement disclosures submitted for incorporation in the DHS financial statements are accurate and complete; and - d.
 All intragovernmental activity and balances are accurately reflected in the financial statements, and differences are resolved in a timely manner in coordination with the Department's OFM.